Jeanne Pounder

 Do we have to say the same vow to each other?

-No. While most couples prefer to exchange the same words, it is most acceptable (and often quite heartfelt) for one partner to select or write a vow that is different from the other partner's.
+it's totally OK for one partner to select or write a vow that is different from the other partner's.

 Do you perform same-sex marriages?